-The DeNo research group ("Developmental Origins of Human Normativity"), led by Dr. Marco F. H. Schmidt, investigates the ontogenetic basis of human normativity and cooperation.
+The DeNo research group ("Developmental Origins of Human Normativity"), led by Prof. Dr. Marco F. H. Schmidt, investigates the ontogenetic basis of human normativity and cooperation.
 Our research focuses on the question of how children develop an understanding of norms and rules and which social-cognitive and motivational capabilities contribute to the ontogeny of human normativity.

 Find out more about our research here.

 Children’s Metaethics: Who’s right when two people argue about moral issues?

 When two persons have a moral disagreement – for instance, about whether it is okay to pull someone’s hair – one person may think that it is right to perform the action in question whereas the other person may think that it is wrong to perform the action.
 When we ourselves think about the “truth” of the persons’ moral judgments, we engage in metaethical thinking.
 The two most prominent types of metaethical judgment are an objectivist attitude (i.e., only one person can be right) and a relativist attitude (i.e., both persons can be right).